olab-io/divvy_datachallenge_2013_toolkit/README.md

 For convenience the [openLab](http://olab.io) has established a public endpoint for testing.
 The base endpoint URL is:

 <http://data.olab.io/divvy/api.php>

+_While we will do our best to support public projects, this endpoint may be rate limited without notice if the need arises and users are encouraged to follow the instructions above to establish their own endpoints._

 All query parameter strings build from that endpoint.
 If you install your own API, your endpoint URL will be different.